 Monitoring patches

-The Patch Status service v2 provides a summary of the patch updates on a device.
-This is different than the original Patch Status service, which reported how many patches were missing on a device.
+The Patch Status v2 service provides a summary of the patch updates on a device.

 The Patch Status service queries the Windows Update agent (WUA) on the device to determine the Microsoft and third-party application patches that are missing to create the report.